 There is an alternative for Icelandic citizens to have a short stay in Egypt, and that is the visa on arrival.
 This means that instead of already having your Egypt eVisa ready for inspection, you will need to queue at the airport for your visa.
 This can sometimes involve long waits.
 In this case, you may also be required to pay in local currency and so will need to have enough Egyptian Dinars to pay for your visa on arrival.

 Another downside to visa on arrival is that only a single-entry visa can be processed, allowing for up to 30 days.
-The multi-entry option that can be selected for the Egypt e-Visa, allowing multiple entries for up to 90 days, is not an option for the Egypt visa on arrival for Icelandic citizens.
+The multi-entry option that can be selected for the Egypt e-Visa, allowing multiple entries for up to 30 days per entry, is not an option for the Egypt visa on arrival for Icelandic citizens.

 Egypt does not have an embassy or consulate in Iceland.